Adrian-Utz/simple-snake-game/README.md

-This is a quick and simple version of the popular Snake Game.
+# This is a quick and simple version of the popular Snake Game.
-That is all.
+# This is complete